Home

 biography

-Her after-hour events during Miami's Winter Party and White Party weeks and her own Equinox and Climax parties in New York made nightlife history, along with her monthly Twilo Tea, Twilo Halloween with Danny Tenaglia, numerous parties for The Saint At Large, including The White Party with Peter Rauhofer, as well as becoming the first woman to headline the famous Saint At Large Black Party (first with Victor Calderone and then again with DJ Paulo).
-Susan helmed events for Calvin Klein, American Ballet Theater, Louis Vuitton, Gucci, Sotheby's, Martha Stewart, Anna Wintour and Robert Isabell, including New York's most star-studded and glamorous night out, the prestigious Met Gala.
-Her musical reach extends from all the major New York City nightclubs she graced, such as Twilo, Roxy, Tunnel, Sound Factory, Exit, Limelight, Club USA, Life, Palladium, Roseland, Cielo, Pacha, XL, Stage Forty8, Webster Hall, Avant Gardner and more, to gigs all across North America, Europe, Brazil, Japan and Australia.
+Her after-hours events during Miami's Winter Party and White Party weeks and her own Equinox and Climax parties in New York made nightlife history, along with her monthly Twilo Tea, Twilo Halloween with Danny Tenaglia, and many parties for The Saint At Large, including The White Party with Peter Rauhofer.
+She also became the first woman to headline the famous Saint At Large Black Party, first with Victor Calderone and later with DJ Paulo.